reactive-react/xreact/docs/src/main/tut/index.md

 There's also [Fantasy Land](https://github.com/fantasyland/fantasy-land) implementation in `src/fantasy.ts`, you can see [bmi calculator example](https://github.com/reactive-react/xreact/blob/master/examples/bmi-calc/app.tsx) to get the idea.

 ### Typesafe and scalable
-Rewritten in Typescript, and abstract Stream as Higher Kind type so easier to bring new FRP lib to integrete with xreact.
+xReact is 100% Typescript!, abstract Stream as Higher Kind type so easier to bring new FRP lib to integrete with xreact.

 ### Composable and Reusable `Plan`
 In Redux, reducers' use of `switch` statements can make them difficult to compose.
 Unlike reducers, the function `x` return is simply a function which can easily compose.